 Basically, renting developed from a more primitive form of tenancy, called tenant farming.
 Tenant farming developed from—and yes, we have to say it—slavery, which dominated prehistoric and ancient social relationships.

 In Ancient Egypt, for example, a huge proportion of the populace were all slaves to the Pharaoh.
 Remember all those pyramid temples they built to worship him?
-They would do whatever work he required of them—all too often heavy lifting—and he would take care of them how he saw fit, depending on his mood.
-He would provide slaves with some sort of food and shelter, thus maintaining the very primitive Egyptian social networking.
+They would do whatever work he required of them—all too often, heavy lifting—and he would take care of them how he saw fit, depending on his mood.
+He would provide slaves with some sort of food and shelter, thus maintaining the very primitive Egyptian social network.

 The Roman Era

 By the time of the Romans, social attitudes had somewhat developed.
-As a result, even though there was an Emperor who could force anyone to do anything with a word, the system of landowning and tenancy had evolved somewhere in-between the way it was in Ancient Egypt and the way it is today.
+As a result, even though there was an Emperor who could force anyone to do anything with a word, the system of landowning and tenancy had evolved somewhere in between the way it was in Ancient Egypt and the way it is today.

-Wealthy landowners, called patricians, still held slaves, but these were usually prisoners of war.
-By then it was accepted convention that legitimate Roman citizens should have some right to property, even if they could not own land.
 Here renting began in earnest with plebeians—the Roman term for the common poor—renting living space from their more wealthy counterparts, usually at exorbitant rates.
 While this system perpetuated the gap in wealth between the two classes, it at least provided a strong classical precedent for poorer classes to live as tenants without being slaves.

 The Middle Ages

-The Middle Ages, about a thousands years after the peak of the Romans, saw somewhat of a regression in the rights of tenants.
+The Middle Ages, about a thousand years after the peak of the Romans, saw somewhat of a regression in the rights of tenants.
 Large landowners—no longer in the city of Rome but in the forests and foothills of western Europe—were able to gain huge amounts of control over their local populations, with no central ruler or King to control what they did.

 This was feudalism, and the most powerful lord around would grant his protection to other local, less powerful lords if they promised him fealty or loyalty.
-These lesser lords in turn would rent out tracks of land at exorbitant rates.
+These lesser lords, in turn, would rent out tracks of land at exorbitant rates.
 They would build shacks and farm them, usually finding themselves lucky to break even and not be “evicted” from their property.

 Feudalism began to die out around the fourteenth and fifteenth centuries when new, more powerful kings grew jealous of the wealth of the powerful lords, and individual citizens became more and more indignant with the unfairness of tenant farming.